Sir-Apple/CodingInThePark/README.md

 # Description

-CodingInThePark is a children-friendly Website with animated CSS, the website aims for young children to learn about STEM and coding with outdoor activities
+CodingInThePark is a children-friendly Website with animated CSS, the website aims for young children to learn about STEM and coding with outdoor activities.

+The website contains interactive functions including hover as well as mini puzzles.

 image-puzzle-js